dazuma/toys/toys/docs/guide.md

 ### Defining Mixins

-We saw earlier that you can mix a module (with all its methods) into your tool using the `include` directive.
+We [saw earlier](#helper-methods-and-mixins) that you can mix a module (with all its methods) into your tool using the `include` directive.
 You can specify a module itself, or the name of a built-in mixin such as `:exec` or `:terminal`.
 But you can also define your own mixin using the `mixin` directive.
 A mixin defined in a tool can be `include`d in that tool or any of its subtools or their subtools, recursively, so it's a useful way to share code.
 Here's how that works.

 Define a mixin using the `mixin` directive, and give it a name and a block.
+The mixin name must be a string.
+(Symbols are reserved for built-in mixins.)
 In the block, you can define methods that will be made available to any tool that includes the mixin, in the same way that you can include a Ruby module.

-(Unlike full modules, however, mixins allow only methods to be shared.
+(Note that, unlike full modules, mixins allow only methods to be shared.
 Mixins do not support constants.
-See the next section on using constants to learn how constants are treated by Toys.)
+See the next section on [using constants](#using-constants) to learn how Toys handles constants.)

 Here's an example.
 Suppose you had common setup code that you wanted to share among your testing tools.